ReVanced/revanced-patches-template/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a change for a patch.
-Do not submit suggestions for new patches here.
+about: Suggest a change to some patch.
+Do not submit suggestions for patches here.
 title: 'feat: some feature'
 labels: feature-request
 assignees: TheJeterLP, oSumAtrIX, Sculas